adoreblvnk/linux_mint_setup/README.md

 Download Linux Mint ISO from [linuxmint.com](https://linuxmint.com/).
 Follow the default installation instructions.

+**Other Versions**

+*NOTE: This guide has been tested on Linux Mint 20.3 ["Una"](https://www.linuxmint.com/edition.php?id=292).
+May work on other versions.*

+Linux Mint 21:

+- gTile does not work currently.

 ## Usage <!-- optional -->

 There are 2 parts to the tweaks: running the script & manual configuration.
 Manual configuration is necessary as I'm too lazy to find the specific gsettings to configure everything via a script.